asciinema/asciinema-player/src/parser/README.md

 This replays logs at a fixed rate.
 That's not very fun to watch.
-If log lines started with a timestamp (where 0.0 means start of the recording) followed by log message then the timestamp could be used for event timing.
+If log lines started with a timestamp (where 0.0 means start of the recording) followed by log message then the timestamp could be used for output timing.

 For example: